rackerlabs/support-how-to/content/how-to/rackspace-intelligence/getting-started-with-rackspace-intelligence-for-the-cloud/index.md

 1. Log in to the [Cloud Control Panel](https://login.rackspace.com).

-   If your account requires it, you might need to perform additional steps to set up [Multi-factor authentication from the Cloud Control Panel](/support/how-to/multi-factor-authentication-from-the-cloud-control-panel).
+   If your account requires it, you might need to perform additional steps to set up [Multifactor authentication from the Cloud Control Panel](/support/how-to/multifactor-authentication-from-the-cloud-control-panel/).

 2. In the top navigation bar, click **Select a Product > Rackspace Intelligence**.